 Of those charged with marijuana violations, approximately 90 percent were charged with possession only.
 The remaining individuals were charged with “sale/manufacture,” a category that includes all cultivation offenses, even those where the marijuana was being grown for personal or medical use.

 Marijuana, or cannabis, as it is more appropriately called, has been part of humanity’s medicine chest for almost as long as history has been recorded.

-Marijuana prohibition causes more problems than it solves, and ruins thousands more lives than it supposedly tries to save.
+NORML’s State Laws outlines the laws & penalties for marijuana conduct in the 50 states, the District of Columbia, and under federal law.
+Marijuana laws change rapidly and are enforced and interpreted differently even in the same legal jurisdiction.
+Please consult a criminal defense lawyer if you have been busted or if you want to know how a particular conduct might be punished.
 The NORML Legal Committee provides legal support and assistance to victims of the current marijuana laws.
 NORML also monitors developments in state and federal law, and files appellate and amicus curiae (“friend of the court”) briefs in cases which may affect the interpretation of existing marijuana laws, or which will, hopefully, change them.